TrifectaKS/planner-generator/README.md

 ---

-# 5. Template Container
+# 7. Template Container

-Select one parent node containing all of the planner elements.
+Select one or more parent nodes containing the planner elements.

 For example: